-Employee Services will keep a record of the disclosure detailing the date of issue, the name of the subject, the type of disclosure requested, the position for which the disclosure was requested, the unique reference number of the disclosure and the decision taken.
-Schools will retain relevant information as part of their single central record of recruitment and vetting checks.
+Schools will keep a record of the DBS certificate detailing the date of issue, the name of the subject, the type of disclosure requested, the outcome of any check of the Children's Barred List where relevant, the position for which the disclosure was requested, the unique certificate number and the decision taken.
+This will enable the single central record of recruitment and vetting checks to be accurately maintained.

-Breaches of security
+• Breaches of security